 She's talking to me again!
 She's not mad!

-Unfortunately though, judging by the time; he'd already come up from the ground and out of the Citadel.
+Unfortunately though, judging by the time; he'd already come up from the ground and be placed outside of the Citadel.
 They couldn't go out or ontop without permission.
 Something he doubted they'd receive.

 "He's already gone Maria."
 He said sorrowfully.
 Despite it upsetting his sister more so, it made her grin more pronounced.